eea/eea.depiction/valentine/imagescales/README.txt

 happy with a generic mp3-icon, but the representation could be anything you can think of, for example a graph of the songs bpm.

-  >>> from valentine.imagescales.browser.interfaces import IImageView
+  >>> from eea.imagescales.browser.interfaces import IImageView
   >>> from OFS.Image import Image
   >>> class ImageView(object):
   ...     implements(IImageView)